benjGam/Response-Normalizer/README.md

 Note: Subject module refers to logic module (e.g: Logic module is named 'User', so the subject module will refer to 'User')

-## Conclusion

-That's quite all, every help most welcome !
-Do not forgot to request some ideas, it will be a pleasure to discuss about.

-Enjoy !

 <details>
 <summary><h2>To Do</h2></summary>